 You need to do some research to find a state that has a start-up cost and annual fees that are within your budget.

 Separating your business accounts from your personal accounts is necessary for you to take advantage of the benefits of having a real estate LLC.
 You need to separate your business banking from your personal banking and separate your business expenses from your personal expenses.

 Doing these things will help to protect you if you are sued.
 Separating your business from your personal life demonstrates your business is a separate entity and strengthens the protection from personal liability.

 Disadvantage #3: Financing a Property as an LLC

 Financing a rental property through an LLC with a bank or some other financial institution for the first time can be difficult and costly.
 Financial institutions like to have a track record with any business looking to finance real estate.

 Expect to obtain less than favorable terms on your first loan through your real estate LLC.

-My Final Thoughts on the Pros And Cons Of An LLC For Rental Property
+My Final Thoughts on the Advantages and Disadvantages Of An LLC For Rental Property

 Owning a real estate LLC gives you a business-like appearance.
 This appearance can provide some legitimacy to prospective tenants and partners.
 The law does not require you to establish an LLC, but it can shield you from potential liabilities and give you a better chance at success.